WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 These KPIs provide an overview of the performance of your unified ecosystem.

-Perfect Order Rate: This is the Holy Grail of logistics.
+The Perfect Order Rate: This is the holy grail of logistics.
 An order is "perfect" if it is delivered complete, on time, undamaged, and with the correct documentation.
-WMS/TMS integration has a direct impact on each component of this indicator, ensuring proper preparation (WMS) and proper transport execution (TMS).
+WMS/TMS integration has a direct impact on each component of this metric, ensuring proper order preparation (WMS) and successful transport execution (TMS).

 - How to measure it: (Number of perfect orders / Total number of orders) x 100

 OTIF (On-Time In-Full): Very close to the perfect order rate, OTIF focuses on two aspects: was the order delivered on time (On-Time) and in its entirety (In-Full)?
-WMS/TMS synchronization is the sine qua non condition to excel on this KPI, as it aligns the warehouse preparation capabilities with the transport delivery constraints.
+WMS/TMS synchronization is the essential condition for excelling on this KPI, as it aligns warehouse picking capabilities with transport delivery constraints.

-- How to measure it: (Number of orders delivered on time and in full / Total number of orders) x 100
+- How to measure it: (Number of orders delivered on time and complete / Total number of orders) x 100

-Logistics Cost to Revenue: This financial indicator measures the weight of your total logistics costs (warehousing, preparation, transport) in relation to your revenue.
+Logistics Cost as a percentage of Revenue: This financial indicator measures the proportion of your total logistics costs (warehousing, order preparation, transportation) relative to your revenue.
 The goal is to reduce it.
-WMS/TMS integration contributes to this by optimizing transport costs, reducing errors (and therefore non-quality costs), and improving overall productivity.
+WMS/TMS integration contributes to this by optimizing transportation costs, reducing errors (and therefore the costs of poor quality), and improving overall productivity.

 - How to measure it: (Total logistics costs / Revenue) x 100

-The quality of data provided by the WMS has a huge impact on transportation efficiency.
+The quality of the data provided by the WMS has a huge impact on transport efficiency.

-Transportation Cost per Shipped Unit (Package, Pallet, Weight, etc.): By providing the TMS with reliable and anticipated weight and volume data, the WMS allows the transportation system to better group shipments, optimize truck filling, and choose the most economical service.
+Shipping Cost per Unit Shipped (Parcel, Pallet, Weight, etc.): By providing the TMS with reliable and predictable weight and volume data, the WMS enables the shipping system to better consolidate shipments, optimize truck capacity, and select the most economical service.
 You should see this unit cost decrease after integration.

-- How to measure it: Total transportation cost / Total number of units shipped
+- How to measure it: Total shipping cost / Total number of units shipped

-On-Time Pickup Rate: This indicator measures whether carriers were able to load the goods at the agreed time.
-Proper synchronization allows the WMS to schedule preparation so that orders are ready just in time for the truck's arrival, thus avoiding costly waits for the carrier (and penalties for you).
+On-Time Pickup Rate: This metric measures whether carriers were able to load goods at the agreed time.
+Good synchronization allows the WMS to plan order preparation so that orders are ready just in time for the truck's arrival, thus avoiding costly waits for the carrier (and penalties for you).

 - How to measure it: (Number of loads per hour / Total number of loads) x 100

-Conversely, information from the TMS can help the warehouse work better.
+Conversely, information from the TMS can help the warehouse to work better.

-Order Cycle Time: This is the total time elapsed between receipt of the customer order and final delivery.
-The visibility provided by the TMS on transport schedules allows the WMS to smooth its workload, avoid last-minute preparation peaks and therefore reduce the overall internal processing time.
+Order Cycle Time: This is the total time elapsed between receiving the customer order and final delivery.
+The visibility provided by the TMS on transport schedules allows the WMS to smooth its workload, avoid last-minute order preparation peaks, and therefore reduce overall internal processing time.

 - How to measure it: Delivery date and time – Order date and time

-Loading Dock Occupancy Rate: A loading dock is a potential bottleneck.
-By receiving an accurate schedule of truck arrivals from the TMS, the WMS can orchestrate internal movements so that the right pallets arrive at the right dock at the right time, thus maximizing the use of this critical resource and streamlining shipments.
+Loading Dock Utilization Rate: A loading dock is a potential bottleneck.
+By receiving a precise schedule of truck arrivals from the TMS, the WMS can orchestrate internal movements so that the right pallets arrive at the right dock at the right time, thus maximizing the use of this critical resource and streamlining shipments.

-- How to measure it: (Loading Docks Used / Loading Docks Available) x 100
+- How to measure it: (Loading docks in use / Loading docks available) x 100

 Regularly monitoring these KPIs in a shared dashboard will transform the raw data from your systems into a tool for strategic management and continuous improvement.